-She has been teaching Psychology and Womens Studies at Saddleback College for 25 years.
+She has been teaching Psychology and Women's Studies at Saddleback College for 25 years.

-Here is a link to the Psych 1 text: Discovering Psychology
+Psych 1 text: Discovering Psychology

-Textbook for Women and Careers (WS 120)Coming Alive From 9 to 5 in a 24-7 World: A Career Search Handbook for the 21st Century, by Michelozzi, 7th Edition
+Coming Alive From 9 to 5 in a 24-7 World: A Career Search Handbook for the 21st Century, by Michelozzi, et al (7th Edition)